National Address Database

 To learn more about addresses and the National Address Database please visit this StoryMap.

-The NAD has been working from the same schema since 2017.
+The National Address Database (NAD) has been working from the same schema since 2017.
 That schema was loosely based on the National Emergency Number Association (NENA) Next Generation 9-1-1 address standard and the Federal Geographic Data Committee (FGDC) Address Data Content Standard.
-Since then, the Address Content Subgroup of the Address Subcommittee of the FGDC has compiled content requirements for the NAD, and the NAD is in the process of migrating and transitioning to a new schema to align with these content requirements.
-Guidance for the latest schema will be provided here in the near future.
+Since then, the Address Content Subgroup of the Address Subcommittee of the FGDC has compiled content requirements for the NAD, and the NAD has transitioned to a new schema to align with these content requirements.
+Information about the latest schema can be found from the link at the top left menu.

 If you represent a state or local government and would like to include your address points in the NAD, please contact us at nad@dot.gov.